 The hot-hand fallacy

 The hot-hand fallacy is the mistaken belief that a string of similar outcomes signals that additional similar outcomes are likely to follow, in a situation where these outcomes are independent of one another.
 For example, the hot-hand fallacy can cause someone to believe that if they rolled double 6’s twice in a row, then they are likely to get double 6’s again if they roll the dice a third time.

 Though this phenomenon appears to represent an opposite effect than the gambler’s fallacy, the two are not always viewed as contradictory or as a simple inverse of one other, and various distinctions have been drawn between them.
-For example, one study states that:
+For example, one study states the following:

 Notice that these two biases are not simply inverses of each other.
 In particular, the gambler’s fallacy is based on beliefs about outcomes like heads or tails, the hot hand on beliefs of outcomes like wins and losses.
 Thus someone can believe both in the gambler’s fallacy (that after three coin flips of heads tails is due) and the hot hand (that after three correct guesses they will be more likely to correctly guess the next outcome of the coin toss).”